 August 11, 2011 - The United States announces another $17 million in emergency aid for Somalia.

-September 5, 2011 - The U.N.'s Food Security and Nutrition Analysis Unit (FSNAU) releases a report saying a total of four million people in Somalia need humanitarian aid and 750,000 people are in danger of "imminent starvation."
+September 5, 2011 - The UN's Food Security and Nutrition Analysis Unit releases a report saying a total of four million people in Somalia need humanitarian aid and 750,000 people are in danger of "imminent starvation."

 October 4, 2011 - More than 70 people are killed and 150 injured when a truck filled with explosives drives into a government complex in Mogadishu.
-Most of the victims are students and their parents, who were registering for a Turkish education program.
+Most of the victims are students, who were registering for a Turkish education program, and their parents.
 Al-Shabaab claims responsibility.